 Yes and no. While the implementation of the EU-Turkey statement may have contributed to the significant reduction in the the number of people risking the dangerous journey to Greece, the price for those that do make it to the EU has been unbearable, and the total sent back to Turkey under the deal has been negligible.

-While about 15,000 people remain trapped on the islands today, just 2,140 people have been returned from Greece to Turkey under the deal over the past five years.
-This is mainly due to a long and complex asylum procedure that includes ‘admissibility’ criteria, and also the reality that - in many cases - the Greek courts have acknowledged that Turkey is not a safe country to send people back to.
+Only 2,140 people have been returned from Greece to Turkey under the deal over the past six years.
+This is partly because - in many cases - Greek courts acknowledged that Turkey is not a safe country to send people back to.

-Five years since the deal was implemented, no mass returns have been made from Greece to Turkey.
-Approximately 27,000 Syrian refugees have been resettled from Turkey to EU Member States under the agreement.
+Six years since the deal was implemented, no mass returns have been made from Greece to Turkey.
+Approximately 32,472 Syrian refugees have been resettled from Turkey to EU Member States under the agreement.

-The containment policies put in place as a consequence of the EU-Turkey agreement have come at an immeasurable cost to people seeking safety and protection, trapping thousands of asylum seekers in limbo on the Greek islands.
+The containment policies put in place as a consequence of the EU-Turkey agreement have come at an immeasurable cost to people seeking safety and protection, trapping thousands of asylum seekers and refugees in limbo with devastating impacts on their physical and mental health.

 Watch the video below to hear the words of Audrey, Baimba and Hassan who have experienced mental health symptoms during their time trapped on the Greek islands.